Fear as a Source of Creativity

 Accommodation will take place in single, double, and triple rooms.
 The course sessions will take place in the Sala Ambar, a 130 sq meters wooden-floor room within the premises of the house.

-Accommodation includes 4 nights (from Thursday until Monday), three meals a day plus two half-day snacks catered by the house chef Silvia, who combines a vegetarian Mediterranean cuisine with a healthy, modern twist, all cooked with organic, local ingredient.
+Accommodation includes 4 nights (from Thursday until Monday), three meals a day plus two half-day snacks catered by the house chef Silvia, who combines a vegetarian Mediterranean cuisine with a healthy, modern twist, all cooked with organic, local ingredients.

 · 550€ (course fee, including accommodation in a triple room and full board)